limartinyk/PoloBot/README.md

 ##### Files

+poloniex.py is wrapper for use with poloniex trading api

 SMATrader.py is bot with historical testing using SMA

 SMATrader-returns.py assumes input of 1 bitcoin and returns resulting bitcoin from trading decisions at bottom,